 13) Kennedy Hyannis Museum

-The Kennedy Compound’s main residence is not accessible to the general public since prominent Kennedy family members still reside there.
+The Kennedy Compound’s main residence is inaccessible to the general public since prominent Kennedy family members still reside there.
 The JFK Hyannis Museum’s three galleries contain a variety of multimedia displays and memorabilia about JFK, Jacqueline Kennedy, other members of the Kennedy family, and the Kennedy compound.

 Walter Cronkite JFK’s experiences in an orientation film.
-The JFK Hyannis Museum presents a variety of museum activities all year long, including talks, book signings, movies, live webcasts, and more.
+The JFK Hyannis Museum presents a variety of museum activities all year, including talks, book signings, movies, live webcasts, and more.

 14) Whydah Pirate Museum

-On Cape Cod, near the town of West Yarmouth, sits the Whydah Pirate Museum.
-The museum, which houses authentic pirate artifacts and loots from the pirate Samuel “Black Sam” Bellamy’s flagship the Whydah, is about an hour’s drive from the Palmer House Inn.
-The world’s only authenticated pirate treasure, found in 1984 off the shore of Wellfleet, is a must-see sight for people of all ages.
+On Cape Cod, near West Yarmouth, sits the Whydah Pirate Museum.
+The museum, which houses authentic pirate artifacts and loots from the pirate Samuel “Black Sam” Bellamy’s flagship, the Whydah, is about an hour’s drive from the Palmer House Inn.
+The world’s only authenticated pirate treasure, found in 1984 off the shore of Wellfleet, is a must-see for people of all ages.

 The ship’s models can be found here.
-The entire collection of so far found artifacts is on display.
+The entire collection of found artifacts is on display so far.
 The excavation procedure and the technology utilized to conserve and restore these unique gems are also available for visitors to learn about.

 The Whydah Pirate Museum now boasts the only authenticated pirate ship treasure collection at a museum anywhere in the world, offering kids and adults a fun and engaging educational experience.